devoctomy/VisualEBookReaderPoc/README.md

 * image.png = an image to represent shorttext.txt
 * imageprompt.txt = a prompt used to generate image.png
 * shorttext.txt = truncated version of fulltext.txt in order to keep below TTS 4096 max character limit
-* audio.mp3 = audio narration of shorttext.txt
+* {sha256}.mp3 = audio narration of shorttext.txt, {sha256} is the sha256 for the text passed into the TTS service.

 ## Known Issues